Number of Times Interest Is Earned. This ratio measures the burden a company's interest payments represent. Which statement below is true?

 A common size income statement would typically be prepared by dividing:

-What is your estimate of price using the residual income valuation model at 12/31/05?
+What is your estimate of price per share using the dividend discount model at 12/31/05?

 A. $20.62